gigatskhondia/gigala/README.md

    *  Experiment with different objective functions e.g., compliance, etc.
    *  Test generalizability
 *  Engine pylon
-   *  Use Elmer FEM for the engine
+   *  Use Elmer FEM or SfePy for the engine
    *  Use python for topology design zone
 *  Validate robotic and PDE pipe models